deltaquebec/dquigley.dev/research.md

 A still less explored direction is $p$-adic representation: the metric is ultrametric, every triangle is isosceles, and hierarchical containment is a structural property of the geometry rather than something one optimizes for.
 The matched-null framework can follow the geometry: draws from an isotropic wrapped Gaussian on hyperbolic space, the corresponding analog on a $p$-adic tree, against which the observed structure of the actual representation can be measured.
 The discipline travels; only the ambient changes.

+## Time, language, and the structures that organize them.
+Calendars; TAME.

 ### Calendars and the tropical year

 Calendar scholarship is shaped by an astronomical bias.
 Standard definitions in astronomy, computational calendrics, and history of science place astronomical anchoring at the constitutive center, which excludes systems most observers would still call calendars: the Balinese Pawukon; the Maya Long Count; the ISO 8601 week date; the Mesopotamian schematic calendar that Old Babylonian astronomers themselves used for their astronomical work.
 I am interested in the broader conception of timekeeping, of calendars from both sides of this divide.
 For the calendars that do commit to astronomical referents, I am interested in pushing the underlying mathematics as far as it will go; for the wider class, I am interested in working out what a calendar must do structurally, independent of the sky.